Rain poured down on the tent, and lightning was striking the rolling hills in the distance, setting the Mongolian steppe aglow.

 Don't Do Laundry in The Rivers: This is something we found out after we had already done it, but Mongolians consider the rivers sacred, so you should carry water away from the river to clean your clothes.
 A plastic garbage bag would work well for this, but it will take a lot longer to do a load!

 Pack Waterproof Boots: There were plenty of parts of our hike where the river had flooded, and we were trudging through ankle-deep water.
-Our boots at the time weren't waterproof, so we wish we had packed a better pair.
+Our boots at the time weren't waterproof, so we wish we had packed a better pair of hiking boots.

 Learn a Bit of Russian: There's absolutely no way we would've been able to correctly pronounce many Mongolian words (it's a tough language to learn), but even in the Steppe, most Mongolians can speak Russian.
 By simply being able to say “thank you, hello and goodbye in Mongolian, you'll impress them.
 If you know a bit more in Russian, even better.